First Move Wins

 Ekster chuckled as he sat down behind the wheel. Åke ended up next to Max and Mina on the backseat, while Dust held Farello by the collar to prevent him from jumping onto Åke’s lap.

-“Hi gorgeous,” she greeted him from the passenger’s seat.
+“Hi gorgeous,” she greeted him from the front passenger seat.

-“In all honesty, I still half expected you to walk,” Ekster said with the cigarette still in his mouth as he maneuvered the car back into the traffic-jammed street.
-“And scour your way back to Frog with your tail between your legs.”
+“In all honesty, I still half expected you to walk away,” Ekster said with the cigarette still in his mouth as he maneuvered the car back into the traffic-jammed street.
+“And slink your way back to Frog’s silk sheets with your tail between your legs.”

 “Can you not smoke in the car when Farello's here?”
 Dust asked Ekster.